ratwolfzero/hopalong_python/README.md

 With p>0, the system settles into a 3-cycle:  *(0,0)→(0,p)→(p,p)→(0,0)*.

-The pixel density simplifies to n / 3, where *n* is the number of iterations.
+The pixel hit count simplifies to n / 3, where *n* is the number of iterations.

 **Example:**